amanverma644/Expanding-Cards/README.md

 # Expanding Cards Animation
-## Below is the link for deployment:
+## Below is the link for deployment
 https://amanverma644.github.io/Expanding-Cards/